 - One 120 minute exam in Semester 2 (40%) on Reading/Writing/Grammar.

 - One listening test (20%).

-Continuous assessment helps students assess their progress throughout the year in the four skills and grammar providing formative, regular feedback and stimulating independent learning.
-The formal examination provides summative information to staff and student on student's achievement in the module.
+Formative continuous assessment helps students assess their progress throughout the year in the four skills and grammar providing formative, regular feedback and stimulating independent learning.

 All formal examination provides summative information to staff and student on students' achievements in the module.